 Example: There’s a new coworker at my job.
 At first, I thought he looked mean, like a tough guy that you wouldn’t want to joke around with.
 But after talking to him, it turns out he’s really nice and has a great sense of humor.
 This is a good example of the saying: “Don’t judge a book by its cover.”

 This expression is also applied to people.
 How so?
 Well, people are often judged based only upon their outward appearance.
 However, if one were to get to know the person and see what’s on the inside, ‘opening’ the person up, so to speak, then that one may be pleasantly surprised to find that the person is very different to how they imagined.
-Hence, this expression is used either as advice or a warning that a person should not judge other people or things simply by what they see on the outside.
+Hence, this expression is used either as advice or a warning that a person should not judge other people or things based only on what they see on the outside.

 “Don’t judge a book by its cover, see a man by his cloth, as there is often a good deal of solid worth and superior skill underneath a [???] jacket and yaller pants.”